Recursive Action Selection

 Each cycle follows a clear rhythm:

-7. If yes, synthesize.
+- If yes, render the final answer.
 If no, loop back.

 The model drives direction.
 The controller ensures safety.